Adam Smith

 Learning and Teaching

 As a young man, Adam Smith became a teacher.
 He taught students about thinking clearly, making good choices, and understanding how people work together.
-His students liked him because he explained hard ideas in simple ways.
+While teaching, Adam spent a lot of time thinking about how countries become rich and how people earn a living.

 Big Ideas and Achievements